Navaneeth-Pj/RISC-V-Reference-SoC-Tapeout-Program/README.md

 </ul>
 <h>

-## 2.Lab using iverilog and gtkwave
+## 2. Lab using iverilog and gtkwave
 </h>
 <br>
 clone the workshope repository